semantic-flow/sflo/documentation/task.2025-11-28-templates-and-stylesheets.md

 * Provide a script or documented recipe to:

   * Scan configs using string paths.
-  * Produce TemplateResource/StylesheetResource nodes + assetPath.
+  * Produce TemplateResource/StylesheetResource knops + assetPath.
-  * Update configs to reference those new nodes by IRI.
+  * Update configs to reference those new knops by IRI.

 Don’t rely on “tribal knowledge” for this; write it down.